-- Referrals of Head Start children will be accepted by JCPS Diagnostic Center (Diagnostic Center-485-3979). - JCPS will include the Greater Louisville Head Start Early Learning and Inclusion Specialist and Head Start teacher in the ARC meeting. - JCPS will contact and work with parent and Head Start representatives. - JCPS will coordinate ARC meeting times and places with HS and parents to facilitate active participation. - If ARC recommends a full evaluation for a Head Start student, the evaluation will take place at the JCPS Diagnostic Center. - JCPS will ensure written parent consent is obtained. - JCPS will coordinate the eligibility evaluation which will include Head Start data.
+- Referrals of Head Start children will be accepted by JCPS Diagnostic Center (Diagnostic Center-485-3979). - JCPS will include the Greater Louisville Head Start Early Learning and Inclusion Specialist and Head Start teacher in the ARC meeting. - JCPS will contact and work with parent and Head Start representatives. - JCPS will coordinate ARC meeting times and places with HS and parents to facilitate active participation. - If ARC recommends a full evaluation for a Head Start student, the evaluation will take place at the JCPS Diagnostic Center. - JCPS will ensure written parent consent is obtained. - JCPS will coordinate the eligibility evaluation, which will include Head Start data.

-- Referrals of Head Start students will be made by the designated Greater Louisville Head Start contact person. - Greater Louisville Head Start will coordinate with the State-Funded Preschool program to deliver and document prior adequate instruction as a part of the referral process. - Greater Louisville Head Start will use the JCPS referral form. - Greater Louisville Head Start will obtain parent consent for the referral. - Greater Louisville Head Start will assist with family communication, explain the ARC process and obtain written consent from parents at required points. - Greater Louisville Head Start will participate in the eligibility evaluation and provide intervention data on child performance. - Students will continue to be enrolled in Greater Louisville Head Start during evaluation process and eligibility determination.
+- Referrals of Head Start students will be made by the designated GLHS contact person. - GLHS will use the JCPS referral form. - GLHS will assist with family communication, explain the ARC process, and assist in obtaining written consent from parents at required points. - GLHS will participate in the eligibility evaluation and provide intervention data on child performance. - Students will continue to be enrolled in GLHS during the evaluation process and eligibility determination.